a-n-rose/mimic-master-how-well-can-you-mimic/pitch_curve/README.md

 # Mimic Master

 A game using pitch analysis to compare target sounds and mimicked sounds.
+Note: the files appended with '_long' are versions implementing the game with longer proccessing windows (20 - 256ms), which allows 'long-term' pitch information to be included.
+Those without include solely local pitch information (0ms windows).
+For more on this, you can read my <a href="https://a-n-rose.github.io/2018/08/29/comparing-prosody.html">blogpost<a/>.

 ## Getting Started